WClifford1/RailsAssessment/README.md

     GitHub – We used Github to provide access control and exercise use of collaboration features such as bug tracking, feature requests, task management, and readme for our project.
 In addition, we’re able to backtrack on coding structures if our coding document invokes errors.
     Cloudinary – A third party service used to manage an application's image and video-related needs all in the cloud.
 It offers a wide range of media management tools used by numerous web and mobile app developers worldwide.
 The solution supports image uploads, manipulations, and optimization for the web, cloud storage, and delivery.
     Heroku – Heroku is a container-based cloud Platform as a Service (PaaS).
 We’ve used Heroku to deploy and manage our application.
 We’ve decided to use Heroku because it is fully managed, allowing us the freedom to focus on the application without the distraction of maintaining servers,hardware, or infrastructure.

+    11. Describe (in general terms) the data structure of marketplace apps that are similar to your own        (e.g. eBay, Airbnb).
+    The data structure of our application replicates that of Ebay in delivering a marketplace for users to list as well as purchase products.
+Differentiation occurs in the enforcement of a technological hub where users can buy and sell used gadgets.

+   12. Discuss the database relations to be implemented.

+        We have quite a few tables so they go as follows:
+Users  -> Has many listings (one to many)
+The reason Users has many listings is because we want them to be able to create more than just one we want them to be able to create many.
+Cart -> Has many order(one to many)
+Carts has many orders because we want users to be able to add more than 1 item to the cart Order -> Belongs to user(one to many)
+Orders belongs to users as a one to many relation because a user can create multiple orders Listing -> Belongs to user, Has many attachments (one to many) Listings belongs to users as a one to many as well as has many attachments because we want the user to be able to create many listings as well as be able to have many attachments per listing
+Roles -> has and belongs to many users (one to one and many to many)
+	This was implemented through the rolify gem but one user can have many roles.

 13. Describe your project’s models in terms of the relationships (active record associations) they         have with each other